ovh/docs/pages/platform/data-processing/23_GETTINGSTARTED_create-a-notebook/guide.en-gb.md

 On the `Control Panel` the name is randomly choosen, don't forget it.
-Select the (1)framework you want and the (2)area. select (3)notebook privacy, be careful with your sensitive data when you choose public access.
+Select the (1)framework you want and the (2)area.
+Select (3)notebook privacy, be careful with your sensitive data when you choose public access.

 ![Create a Notebook 01](images/Creating-a-notebook01.png){.thumbnail}